Yustick/Royalty-Free-Search-App/README.md

 # Royalty-Free Image Search App

-🎯 A web application for searching, viewing, and downloading royalty-free images from sources like Unsplash, Pexels, and Pixabay.
+🎯 A web application for searching, viewing, and downloading royalty-free images from sources like Unsplash, Pexels, and Pixabay(now only this is available).
 Includes basic editing tools and image gallery features.

 ## 🌐 Features